SFDC-Assets/Lightning-Barcode-Scanner/README.md

 ## Component 1: Standalone Lightning Component

-Create a Lightning app, home, or record page with the Lightning App Builder and drag the `Barcode Scanner` custom component on the page where you would like to place it.
+Create a Lightning app, home, or record page with the Lightning App Builder and drag the `Barcode Scanner` custom component onto the canvas where you would like to place it.

 ![Lightning App Builder](images/Lightning_App_Builder.png)